 1. Sustainability

 With climate change concerns mounting and consumers seeking out green brands, sustainability is becoming a trend in SCM (supply chain management).
-Globally, 66 percent of consumers are willing to pay more for green brands per Nielsen surveys.
+Globally, 66 percent of consumers are willing to pay more for green brands, per Nielsen surveys.
 Brands with a demonstrated commitment to sustainability see annual growth of four percent, while their counterparts gain just one percentage point.

-Nearly 90 percent of worldwide supply chain decision-makers say their company already has a clear mission statement related to sustainability or is in the process of creating one but only about half have reduced shipping miles per an Oxford Economic survey.
+Nearly 90 percent of worldwide supply chain decision-makers say their company already has a clear mission statement related to sustainability or is in the process of creating one, but only about half have reduced shipping miles, per an Oxford Economic survey.

 Although business shifts are lagging across the board, the change can be seen in specific situations.
-Current trends in supply chain management show that, warehouses are moving to energy-smart lighting and electric forklifts, as well as new technologies that make it easier to optimize fuel consumption and energy in general.
+Current trends in supply chain management show that warehouses are moving to energy-smart lighting and electric forklifts, as well as new technologies that make it easier to optimize fuel consumption and energy in general.

 2. Circular Supply Chains Over Linear Supply Chains

-Many companies are moving toward circular supply chains in which discarded products are being broken back down and renewed.
+Many companies are moving toward circular supply chains in which discarded products are being broken down and renewed.
 This helps reduce costs overall and addresses market volatility.
 As government regulations shift and incentives for recycling increase, circular supply chains will continue to grow in popularity.

 3. Growth of Supply Chain Integrations

 Whereas transportation companies have largely specialized in one area, such as land or sea, more are offering both to optimize delivery time and improve customer service.
-A surge in the use of third-party logistics providers (3PLs) and 3PL tech to apply the same approach is being seen too.
+A surge in the use of third-party logistics providers (3PLs) and 3PL tech to apply the same approach is being seen, too.

 4. Workforce Globalization